 DefinitionThis section has been translated automatically.

-The essential oil of the couch grass root consists almost exclusively (about 95%) of an aromatic polyin, the agropyrene.
-Agropyrene or capillary is a substance which is extracted from the rootstock of Graminis rhizoma (couch grass root).
-The substance "Capillene" was detected in different concentrations from essential oils of Artemisa species.
-Capillene is identical with agropyrene.
-The substance has a broad antibiotic effect and is in this property efficacy determining for Graminis rhizoma.
+The essential oil of couch grass root consists almost exclusively (about 95%) of an aromatic polyyne, agropyrene.
+Agropyrene or capillene is a substance extracted from the rootstock of Graminis rhizoma (couch grass root), among others.
+The substance "Capillene" has been detected in different concentrations from essential oils of Artemisa species.
+Capillen is identical with agropyrene.
+The substance has a broad antibiotic effect and in this property is efficacy-determining for Graminis rhizoma.

 LiteratureThis section has been translated automatically.